cadop/nodeik/README.md

 - pytorch_lightning
 - pyquaternion
 - tqdm

+This repo is tested on Ubuntu XXX and Windows?

+## Install

+Git clone the repo and run `pip install .`

 ## How to train
 The example training code can be found in `examples` directory.